RozbehSharahi/doka/README.md

 ## Good to know

 Set on your `.doka.env` APACHE_DOCUMENT_ROOT and rebuild `doka/compose build` in order to configure your document root.

+See on this projects .doka.env what variables you might set.
+Your project level .doka.env will override these env variables.